Burt GAA

-Burt GAA is a Gaelic Athletic Association club located in the paris of Burt, County Donegal, Ireland.
+Burt GAA is a Gaelic Athletic Association club located in the parish of Burt, County Donegal, Ireland.
 The club fields teams in hurling, Gaelic football, camogie and Ladies' Gaelic football.

 History

-Located in the parish of Burt, on the main road between Letterkenny and Derry, Burt GAA Club is one of the oldest clubs in Donegal, having been founded in 1887.
+Located in the parish of Burt, on the main road between Letterkenny and Derry, Burt GAA Club is one of the oldest clubs in Donegal, having been founded in 1887 during the period of the Gaelic revival in Ireland.
 Evidence of Gaelic games activity in the area even pre-dates the establishment of the Gaelic Athletic Association.